Departamento-de-Engenharia-Informatica/lei-24-s2-1dl-g121/docs/sprintB/us005/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US003 - Create a task category" as there must be at least one task category to classify the task being created.
+* There is a dependency on US03 and US04.

 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:
-    * a reference
-    * a designation
-    * an informal description
-    * a technical description
-    * an estimated duration
-    * an estimated cost

-* Selected data:
-    * a task category
+    * Max size of the team;
+    * Set of skills needed;

 **Output Data:**

-* List of existing task categories
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)